 Advantages and Purpose of Annealing

-Annealing softens steel, increases fluidity, and makes manufacturing and cold distortion processing easier.
-It is essential to help remove internal tension and strengthening processes to avoid bending and fracturing.
+Annealing softens steel/stainless steel, increases fluidity, and simplifies manufacturing and cold distortion.
+It is essential to help remove internal tension and strengthen processes to avoid bending and fracturing.
 Annealing and normalizing are primarily used to prepare materials for heat treatment.

 Complete Annealing

-Complete annealing involves heating steel above 20-30 oC.
-Heat retention is accomplished after a gradual cooldown (besides the furnace) to get nearer to the thermomechanical process's equilibrium (complete austenitizing).
+This process involves heating steel above 20-30 °C. Heat retention is accomplished after a gradual cooldown (besides the furnace) to get nearer to the thermomechanical process's equilibrium (complete austenitizing).
 Total tempering is mainly utilized for molds of sub-eutectic steel, often medium carbon steel and low, medium carbon alloy steel.

 The method helps produce refined grain with a more uniform structure.
 This procedure also eradicates internal stress and significant improvements in the milling process.